AIA B101 explained for ARE 5.0

 Schematic design (SD)

 The architect develops initial design concepts, prepares schematic drawings, and provides a preliminary cost estimate.
-The owner must approve SD documents before the architect proceeds.
+The owner must approve SD documents before the architect proceeds to the next phase.

 Phase 2